F-Stack/f-stack/dpdk/doc/guides/prog_guide/rte_security.rst

 session if the security session supports the definition of the direction.

 Multiple flows can be configured to use the same security session.
-For example if the security session specifies an egress IPsec SA, then multiple flows can be specified to that SA.
+For example if the security session specifies an egress IPsec/MACsec SA, then multiple flows can be specified to that SA.
 In the case of an ingress IPsec SA then it is only valid to have a single flow to map to that security session.